 Table \ref{tab:biovid-sota} compares the proposed method with methods in the literature for the Biovid (B) dataset.
 It can be observed from the table that the proposed PKDOT student model has gained an absolute 4.6\% over the visual-only model.

-Note that other methods in the literature may be tailored to the problem, with sophisticated architecture changes or extensive pretraining, to achieve higher performance.
-The goal of this work is not to push the state-of-the-art on these problems but to exhibit that by using simple models and only with the visual modality at inference, the performance can be enhanced using PKDOT.
+Note that other methods in the literature may be tailored to the problem, with sophisticated architecture changes or extensive pretraining to achieve higher performance.
+This work aims not to push the SOTA on these problems but to exhibit that PKDOT can enhance performance by using simple models and only the visual modality at inference.